lisamelton/video_transcoding/README.md

 ### What options do you use with `transcode-video`?

+I use the default settings.
+That's why they're the defaults.

-Instead of the default size, I use the `--small` option for more space savings.
+But sometimes I use the `--small` option for more space savings.

 I never use the `--crop detect` function of `transcode-video` because I don't trust either `HandBrakeCLI` or `mplayer` to always get it right without supervision.
 Instead, I use the separate `detect-crop` tool before transcoding to manually review and apply the best crop values.